Entrepreneur Of The Year China

-Mr. Wong is enthusiastic in education.
-He is a trustee of the Board of Trustees of United College of The Chinese University of Hong Kong and an Honorary Advisor of the IT Training and Development of the Vocational Training Council.
+In addition to the above, Mr. Wong is also enthusiastic in education; he is a trustee of the Board of Trustees of United College of The Chinese University of Hong Kong, and an Honorary Advisor of the Vocational Training Council.

 Sequoia Capital China - Founding Managing Partner

 Mr. Neil Shen is Founding Managing Partner of Sequoia Capital China.
 He is a director of China Entrepreneur Forum (CEF), Chairman of Tianjin Private Equity Association, Vice Chairman of Beijing Private Equity Association, Vice Chairman of Zhejiang Chamber of Commerce Shanghai and Vice Chairman of Shanghai Young Entrepreneurs Association.
 Mr. Shen is in the “Forbes Global Midas List” in 2012 and 2013 as the highest ranking investor from China, “No. 1 Venture Capitalist in China” in 2010, 2011 and 2012 by Forbes, “Venture Capital Professional of the Year” by AVCJ in 2010 and “Entrepreneur of the Year” by AVCJ in 2004.
 He was also elected as one of the “Top Ten Economic Figures of the Year” by CCTV in 2006 and “Top Ten Chinese Economy Leaders of the Year” by 21 century Economic Report in 2010.